Financial technology in India: Rise of FinTech in India

-Key Drivers

-Increased funding: A substantial increase in investments from venture capital, private equity and institutional investment has encouraged the rise of FinTech startups.

-India Stack: India Stack is a set of APIs that allows governments, businesses, startups, and developers to utilize a unique and common digital Infrastructure.
-These open API platforms include Aadhar, Unified Payments Interface (UPI), Bharat Bill payments, etc.

-Innovation in Technology: New business models are being developed using technologies like Machine learning and Artificial Intelligence.

-Increase in smartphone and internet users: India has the 2nd highest number of smartphone users globally with numbers around 550-600 million, and 2nd largest Internet user market with over 795 million internet users as of December 2020.

-Government initiatives and Regulators: Government initiatives like Jan Dhan Yojana, Startup India, Digital India program, Account Aggregator Network, Trade Receivables Discounting System (TReDs), etc. have played a vital role in encouraging the growth of startups.
-Startup India, for example, has enabled an online platform-based solution for entrepreneurs to safeguard their intellectual property (IP) and it has offered the startups some exemptions from taxes under certain eligibility criteria.
-The regulations developed by the Reserve Bank of India (RBI), IRDAI and SEBI has ensured increased accountability and the uninterrupted availability of secure and affordable digital financial systems.

-International Collaboration: Startup India has enabled collaboration between Indian startup ecosystem and the global startup ecosystem by enabling bridges that provide a soft landing to emerging new startups from the partnering countries.
-It has helped promoted enthusiasm by fostering knowledge exchange and fund support mechanisms.
-Startup India has facilitated collaboration between the Indian startup ecosystem and global counterparts, promoting knowledge exchange and funding mechanisms.

 Startups and Unicorns

 According to the Economic Survey published by Invest India, National Investment Promotion and Facilitation Agency, 44 Indian startups achieved the 'Unicorn' status in the year 2021 alone, increasing the total number of Indian unicorns to 83, with a total evaluation of over US$277 billion.
 Out of 83, 15 unicorns belong to the FinTech industry with a current valuation of around US$60 billion.
 As of 2024, there are 26 fintech unicorns in India, which have a total market value of $90 billion.

-Fintech hubs

-Fintech Valley Vizag, O-hub Bhubaneswar, Bandra Kurla Complex, FinTech Hub Kolkata, Mumbai Fintech Hub are fintech parks created by the respective Government to promote business infrastructure in the state, and attract investors and multinational financial corporations to set up their offices in the hub.

 Regulation

 In April 2025, the India Fintech Foundation (IFF) was established.
 The IFF proposes itself as the self-regulatory organisation (SRO) for India's FinTech industry.

 The Reserve Bank of India published Master Direction on Information Technology Governance, Risk, Controls and Assurance Practices on Nov 7, 2023 with an objective to tighten the governance framework for technology within banking segment.
-The Master Direction has been in effect since April 1, 2024.